7. METHODOLOGY

 State and federal National Center for Education Statistics (NCES) school ID codes sometimes change from year to year.
 The National Alliance Data & Research Team developed an identification system to address this, where we merge data into our Database of Charter Schools.
 The system establishes a unique NAPCS ID that allows the team to identify schools across time, regardless of whether state or federal IDs have changed.

 State and federal IDs are typically embedded with important details.
 For example, a code to identify a school’s district or county is part of a longer string of characters.
 If the underlying information relating to the code changes, such as when the school is redistricted, the ID will change as well.
 In this situation, the school remains operational, but the school’s original ID may be eliminated, making it hard to determine if the school is still open or to track the school properly over time.
 This means that the creation or elimination of a state or federal school ID is not necessarily connected to a school’s operational status.
 Accounting for these sorts of changes is important for accurately counting school openings and closings, especially for charter schools.
 Changes in IDs, at first glance, might incorrectly look like the closing of schools and opening of new schools, when that is not the case.
-One analysis found that between the 2005-06 and 2019-20 school years, federal NCES IDs for charter schools changed more than 500 times.
+We conducted an analysis and found that between the 2005-06 and 2019-20 school years, federal NCES IDs for charter schools changed more than 500 times.
 The reasons for changing IDs vary by state.
 For instance, an authorizer change can result in a new NCES ID.
 In Louisiana, many schools had their NCES IDs changed when their authorization shifted from the Recovery School District (RSD) to the Orleans Parish School Board.
 Other factors that can lead to an NCES ID change include conversions, mergers, and expansions.

 Demographic data for student racial/ethnic backgrounds are collected using a combination of CCD and state-level datasets.
 We aggregated demographic data for “Other/Two or More Races,” “Native American/Alaskan Native,” and “Pacific Islander/Hawaiian Native” classifications into a single category labeled “Other,” along with any missing demographic enrollment, for the purposes of this report.
 As individual groups, these populations constituted very low percentages of the overall population in both charter and district schools with a relatively steady trend.
 However, “Other/Two or More Races” alone reached greater than 4% of the population for the first time in 2010-11.